John Ellor Taylor: Career

 From 1858 onwards Taylor was a popular lecturer on science.
 In conjunction with John Gunn he established the Norwich Geological Society in 1864.
 In 1869 Taylor was elected to the Geological Society and also founded the Ipswich Science Gossip Society.
 The following year he founded a second Science Gossip Society in Norwich.
 In 1872 he was appointed by Ipswich Corporation as curator of the Ipswich Museum.
 Fellowship of the Linnean Society was granted in June 1873.
 The duties of this post included the delivery of lectures.
 He also lectured in many parts of the country, and went on a lecturing tour in Australia during 1885.
+His book The Sagacity and Morality of Plants, published in 1884 argued for plant intelligence.

 With failing health, Taylor found himself in financial difficulties and was compelled to resign his post in 1893.
 He died in Ipswich on 28 September 1895.
 He married on 22 January 1867, at Stoke Holy Cross, Sarah Harriet, youngest daughter of William Bellamy, headmaster of the boys' model school, Norwich.

-Works
+Selected publications

 Taylor was author of works on scientific subjects of a popular character.
 They include: